Licensed technician installing cyclone-rated brackets on an outdoor AC unit in Perth

 Why Your AC Needs a Summer Storm Game Plan

-• Why cyclone prep for AC matters in Perth coastal homes
+• Why cyclone prep matters for Perth coastal homes

-• A buyer’s guide for cyclone-ready gear and cleaning kits
+• Buyer’s guide for cyclone-ready hardware and cleaning kits

 • Maintenance steps to keep your AC storm-safe